 Food that becomes stuck under the gumline can cause pain and pressure.
 The best way to prevent pain in the gums from food is to maintain a consistent oral hygiene routine of brushing and flossing to remove food and to see a dental professional for hygiene appointments at least every six months.

 Imagine having a splinter of wood in your hand.
 The area affected can become painful and inflamed if the splinter isn’t removed.
 It is the same with our gums.
 If something is trapped below the gum line, it will cause localized inflammation that can be acute and cause pain.

 If you are experiencing gum pain, you should book an appointment with your dental professional.
-Even though it could be something like a piece of popcorn kernel stuck, it could be due to something else, such as an abscess, cavity.
+Even though it could be something like a piece of popcorn kernel stuck, it could be due to something else, such as an abscess or cavity.

-I will ask my patients when the last time they ate popcorn and politely educate them on the dangers of popcorn kernels under the gum line, and if they eat popcorn, to be very diligent with their home oral hygiene care over the days following eating popcorn.
+I will ask my patients when the last time they ate popcorn was and politely educate them on the dangers of popcorn kernels under the gum line and, if they eat popcorn, to be very diligent with their home oral hygiene care over the days following eating popcorn.